Hannu Lintu Leads Stephen Hough, BSO in Liszt's Second Piano Concerto, Feb. 7-9

-Conductor Hannu Lintu will lead the Baltimore Symphony Orchestra (BSO) and pianist Stephen Hough in Liszt's Second Piano Concerto tonight, February 7, 2013 at 8 p.m. at The Music Center at Strathmore and Friday, February 8, 2013 and Saturday, February 9, 2013 at 8pm at the Joseph Meyerhoff Symphony Hall.
+Conductor Hannu Lintu will lead the Baltimore Symphony Orchestra (BSO) and pianist Stephen Hough in Liszt's Second Piano Concerto on Thursday, February 7, 2013 at 8 p.m. at The Music Center at Strathmore and Friday, February 8, 2013 and Saturday, February 9, 2013 at 8pm at the Joseph Meyerhoff Symphony Hall.
 Also on the program are Tchaikovsky's symphonic poem Francesca da Rimini and Sibelius' Second Symphony.
 Please see below for complete program details.

 Finnish conductor Hannu Lintu's 2010 BSO debut prompted Tim Smith of The Baltimore Sun to rave, "Even in the finale [of Beethoven's Seventh Symphony], at max tempo, the conductor ensured subtle varieties of expression so that the sound was never monochromatic.
 Lintu was no less engaging in the other movements, balancing propulsion with warmth, and his efforts drew some of the most cohesive, colorful and electrifying playing I've heard from the BSO in my 10 years here."